-- In [4], a "visible watermark" is introduced.
+- G. W. Braudaway et al. introduce a "visible watermark".
 It clearly identifies the ownership, and allows all image details to be seen through it.
 It is robust enough such that any attempt to remove it alters the image.
-However, the main drawback is of course that it reduces the quality of the picture. - The algorithm introduced in [15] is envisaged to have application in image tagging, copyright enforcement, counterfeit access and controlled access, although the authors do not explain how to use their algorithm to perform these functionalities. - In [1], electronic marking is applied to textual document, by word or line shifting.
+However, the main drawback is of course that it reduces the quality of the picture. - The algorithm introduced by R.G. van Schyndelin et al. is envisaged to have application in image tagging, copyright enforcement, counterfeit access and controlled access, although the authors do not explain how to use their algorithm to perform these functionalities. - J. Brassil et al. apply electronic marking to textual document, by word or line shifting.
 An indiscernible codeword is added to the document, and it identifies the registered user to whom the document has been delivered.
-This can be applied on non-ascii text representation, and not to images. - In [10, 17], the following requirements for an invisible copyright label are defined: - 1.
-The image must contain a label or code, which marks it as the property of the copyright holder.
+This can be applied on non-ascii text representation, and not to images. - $\bullet$ E. Koch et al. $^{10,17}$ define the following requirements for an invisible copyright label - 1.
+The image must contain a label or code, which marks it as the property of the copyright holder. - 2.
+The image data must contain a user code, which verifies that the user is in legal possession of the data.

-- 2. The image data must contain a user code, which verifies that the user is in legal possession of the data. - 3.
-The image data is labeled in a manner which allows its distribution to be tracked.
+- 3. The image data is labeled in a manner which allows its distribution to be tracked.
 Unfortunately, the invisibility of the watermark is not totally guaranteed.
 The watermark is embedded in chosen DCT coefficients of 8x8 blocks.
 In order to be resistant against compression, the chosen DCT coefficients have to be quantified, which means that marked blocks are altered.
-This feature can be damageable for high quality pictures such as museum images. - The authors of [5] consider watermarking using spread spectrum [8].
+This feature can be damageable for high quality pictures such as museum images. - I. J. Cox et al. consider watermarking using spread spectrum.
 Their mark identifies ownership and the user who got the image.
-This method has good robustness properties, however, both the original image and the marked one are needed to check the mark. - In [2], an algorithm for invisibly marking an image is introduced.
-Here again, it is needed to have both the original image and the watermarked one to check the mark. - In [16], the authors focus on the notion of data hiding.
-They envisage the application to the problem of copyright proving and to the content integrity, but the paper does not describe the functional aspects clearly enough. - The paper [3] is cryptology oriented and makes abstraction of the marking algorithm.
-The authors discuss the main problem of the fingerprinting technique. - In [14], the author describes a global scheme to trace people who abuse broadcast encryption schemes and introduce the interest of fingerprinting.
+This method has good robustness properties, however, both the original image and the marked one are needed to check the mark. - F.M.
+Boland et al. introduce an algorithm for invisibly marking an image.
+Here again, it is needed to have both the original image and the watermarked one to check the mark. - N. Morimo et al. focus on the notion of data hiding.
+They envisage the application to the problem of copyright proving and to the content integrity, but the paper does not describe the functional aspects clearly enough. - D. Boneh et al. make abstraction of the marking algorithm and consider cryptographic issues.
+The authors discuss the main problem of the fingerprinting technique. - B. Pfitzmann et al. 14 describe a global scheme to trace people who abuse broadcast encryption schemes and introduce the interest of fingerprinting.
 Nevertheless, this paper remains theoretical.